FOREX -Aussie sinks after low inflation, German PMI helps euro

 Australia’s growth prospects, at the heart of the central bank’s efforts to talk the currency down last year, have improved, while concerns over China have settled somewhat.
 That was underscored by a PMI survey on Wednesday that was still broadly weak but in line with forecasts.

-Derrick said the Aussie appeared to have benefited since January from a re-allotment of central bank reserves that filtered down to other majors.
+Derrick said the Aussie looked to have been one of the beneficiaries since January of a reallotment of central bank reserves, provoked in part by hefty dollar-buying by China and South Korea which then filtered down to other majors.

-“There was definitely a substantial element of profit-taking to what has happened since January,” said Kenneth Dickson, investment director with Standard Life Investments in Edinburgh.

-“We still think the change in the growth prospects of China and others will lead to relative weakness of commodity currencies like the Aussie and Canadian dollar over the next couple of years.”

-Standard Life’s Dickson was sceptical of the speculation in the market that the ECB could move swiftly to ease policy further next week.

-“We think the ECB believe that the current low inflation is temporary and that it will pick up along with growth,” he said.
-“They do not believe that Europe is heading for the sort of deflationary cycle that Japan saw.”
+“All of those factors have played into the Aussie’s strength over the past few years and the past few months,” he said.

+“But if you look at the long run average, it is something like 84 and all the targets that people in the government were coming up with were more in the low 80s.”

+A jump in the flash estimate of the monthly index of sentiment among purchasing managers in Germany provoked a blip higher for the single currency, hamstrung recently by uncertainty over the possibility of more monetary stimulus.

-Still, ECB policymakers are talking about the dangers of any further gains for the euro.
-Its president, Mario Draghi, has made clear the euro’s strength is a possible trigger for the bank to ease monetary policy.
+European Central Bank President Mario Draghi recently made clear the euro’s strength is a possible trigger for the central bank to ease monetary policy.
 He is scheduled to give a speech in Amsterdam on Thursday.